pitosalas/cleancont/output/2022-07-03-100-tips-for-a-better-life-8211-lesswrong.md

 ---
 title: "100 Tips for a Better Life – LessWrong"
-subtitle: "[ 100 Tips for a Better Life – LessWrong]( https://www.lesswrong.com/posts/7hFeMWC6Y5eaSixbD/100-tip..."
+subtitle: "100 Tips for a Better Life – LessWrong"
 category: "1"
 tags: ["1378", "2181"]
 date: "2022-07-03"